srozemuller/rozemuller_blog/content/blog/2024-12-10-get-intune-assignments-overview-and-more/index.md

 ![Intune Assistant Onboarding](onboarding-card.png)

-After succesful onboarding you will be redrected to the Intune Assistant application.
+After succesful onboarding you will be redirected to the Intune Assistant application.
 From there you can start using the application.

 For more information about the onboarding process, please visit the [documentation page](https://intuneassistant.cloud/docs/web/getting-started/onboarding).